Martinectes

 Martinectes is an extinct genus of polycotylid plesiosaur from the Late Cretaceous (Campanian stage) of North America and possibly European Russia.
 The genus contains a single species M. bonneri, known from multiple skeletons and skulls.
 Martinectes was historically considered to represent a species of the genus Trinacromerum and later Dolichorhynchops before it was moved to its own genus.
-It was a large polycotylid measuring around 5.5–7 m long.
+It was a large polycotylid measuring at least around 5 m long.